Principles of Weaving

 Plus you have the colour, thickness and sett variations I mentioned before!
 So you can see how many more patterns you can create by simply adding just another 2 shafts!

-So that is what the 24 shaft loom is - a dobby loom.
-A computer-assisted loom is connected to a laptop (usually) which has weaving software on it.
+A computer-assisted loom is connected to a laptop/pc/tablet which has weaving software on it.
 The weaving software is wonderful for speeding up the hand-drafting that used to be required pre-computers.
-However, it doesn't mean you save time, as designing then becomes compulsive and you just want to try another idea and see what that looks like!
+However, it doesn’t mean you save time, as designing then becomes compulsive and you just want to try another idea and see what that looks like!

 When you have traditional floor-looms with tie-ups and pedals, you can weave from your software, but you still need to tie-up your pedals by hand, and then follow your pattern using your feet as normal.
 With a dobby loom, though, you can connect your laptop to your computer and have the computer drive the shaft selection so it automatically selects the next shafts as you have designed.